dachcom-digital/pimcore-i18n/docs/30_FrontPageMapping.md

 ### i18n to the rescue
 Just add a new (document) property  named `front_page_map` to your hardlink and assign a custom document. you can leave the document unpublished, so it stays private.

-> this property should be available in your predefined properties since it gets automatically installed.
+> This property should be available in your predefined properties since it gets automatically installed.

 If your opening your `en-us/` front page again you'll see the new content.
 Bravo!